chochain/eforth/README.md

 * ceForth_36a- 2021-10-03 Lee added CODE/IMMD macros
 * ceForth_36b- 2021-10-03 Dr. Ting introduced Code struct and lambda ported to esp32forth_85 and presented in Forth2020
-* ceForth_36x- 2022-01-13 Lee pretty-print, sent to Masa Kasahara
+* ceForth_36x- 2022-01-13 Lee pretty-printed for final keep
 </pre>

-### Changes - can we do even better?
+### Changes - what did we do?
 Traditionally, Forth uses linear memory to host dictionary as well as "code"  and parameters with a backward linked-list and hence the term threading.
 This model is critial when memory is scarce but creates the complexity which sometime hinder the learning of newbies.